SmithWillSuffice/ohanga-pai/content/questions/12_pension_funds.md

 fund to us upon retirement --- since government is fairly trustworthy on this due to strong political pressures.

-The government is ta fiat currency issuer though, so they never have a problem paying the pension cheques.
+The government is a fiat currency issuer though, so they never have an *operational* problem paying the pension cheques.
 They can always pay, even if the superannuation fund goes into negative savings territory.
 This is just a fictional quantity after all, points on a scoresheet: a negative on a balance sheet means you owe more than someone has deposited.